 You can then decide if you should sell your endowment.
 You should also check: How much does it cost to sell?

 Here’s everything you need to know before you sell your endowment.
-You can find a buyer for your endowment using our comparison, which gives you quotes from two traded endowment companies.

 It takes three weeks, on average, to sell your endowment.
 But it does depend on which company buys it.